IoTReady/iotready.github.io/blog/iot-anomaly-detection-open-distro-elasticsearch.md

 ### Simulated Smart Grid Sensor

-We will simulate a sensor suitable for use with the medium voltage (MV) transmission grid with the following nominal specifications:
+Our simulated sensor helps monitor and predict failures in the medium voltage (MV) transmission grid.
+The sensor has the following nominal specifications:

 - Voltage between 23kV and 25kV
 - Current between 0A and 600A
 - Temperature between 30C and 100C
 - Humidity between 20% and 80%

+> Values in these ranges are considered **good**.
+Anything outside is an **anomaly**.

 ### Anomaly Detection in ODFE